The world of product photography constantly grows larger as more and more companies and brands around the world need to show off their products.

 Here we see a camera bag in the wild!
 We as the viewer know straight away that this camera bag is rugged, great in all weather, and probably aimed at landscape photographers or travel photographers.
 What words come to mind when you see this scene?
 Tough?
 Outdoorsy?
 Stylish?
 Functional?

-This gives us so much more information, and more importantly, emotion than a simple white background product photo would.
+This is gives us so much more information, and more importantly, emotion than a simple white background product photo would.

 How about this coat?